isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-filter-editors/c-app-filters-wksps.md

 ---
 description: Steps to apply a filter to a workspace.
-seo-description: Steps to apply a filter to a workspace.
-seo-title: Apply a filter to a workspace
 solution: Analytics
 title: Apply a filter to a workspace
 topic: Data workbench